Dermatologist Dr. Gemma Márquez

 - outdoor care .
 Solar radiation is reflected by 80% in snow, 25% in sand and 10% in water or grass.
 That is, they increase the effects of solar radiation on your skin.
 You should also keep in mind that with height (as in the mountains) radiation increases.

 - Protect children from the sun .
-I do not recommend exposing children under three years of age to direct sunlight and, in the hours of lower solar incidence, protect them with a high factor and frequently renew their application.
+I do not recommend exposing children under three years of age to direct sunlight and, in the hours of least solar incidence, protect them with a high factor and frequently renew their application.
 Their skin is still very delicate and sun damage could remain for the rest of their lives.

 - Take care of your skin after sun exposure.
 Apply a product with soothing and regenerating principles such asMasderm Triphasic Facial Masderm, helps the skin to rebalance the effects of solar radiation andTrimas Antiaging Cream to regenerate your skin.